nathancmaniego/deerhacks-iv/README.md

 - **Dorm:** Reflects the core focus on student housing—dormitories and other student living spaces.
 - **Amigo:** Spanish for "friend," conveying the platform's commitment to creating a friendly, trustworthy community where students can find reliable roommates and feel at home.

-Together, Dormigo suggests a supportive, community-driven environment that not only helps you find a place to live but also connects you with like-minded roommates—making the often challenging search for safe and affordable student housing a more personal and reassuring experience.
+Together, Dormigo suggests a supportive, community‑driven environment that helps you find a place to live and connects you with like‑minded roommates—making the often challenging search for safe and affordable student housing a more personal and reassuring experience.

+## 🌟 Inspiration & Reflection

+**Inspiration:**
+We were inspired by the real‑life challenges students face when searching for safe and affordable housing, as well as the difficulty in finding compatible roommates.
+We wanted to create a solution that not only aggregates listings from various sources but also makes the roommate matching process simple and reliable.

+**What We Learned:**
+Through this project, we gained valuable insights into full‑stack development, integrating web scraping with modern web frameworks, and building a user‑friendly interface.
+We learned the importance of validating diverse data sources and creating an intuitive search experience that builds trust among users.

+**How We Built the Project:**
+We began by outlining the key issues in the student housing market and prototyping a solution.
+We then set up a backend with FastAPI and PostgreSQL to manage data, implemented web scraping tools like Scrapy and BeautifulSoup for data collection from Zillow and Toronto Rentals, and built the frontend using React, Vite, and Tailwind CSS.
+Roommate matching was implemented based on user‑specified lifestyle preferences to help connect students with like‑minded roommates.

+**Challenges Faced:**
+One of the biggest challenges was dealing with inconsistent data formats across multiple listing sources and ensuring data freshness.
+Additionally, fine‑tuning the roommate matching algorithm to deliver accurate matches required extensive testing and iteration.
+Balancing these technical challenges while maintaining a smooth user experience was a significant learning curve for us.